sitedata/checklyhq.com/site/content/docs/api-checks/request-settings.md

   }
 }
 ```
-JSON bodies are commonly used with REST API's.
+JSON bodies are commonly used with REST APIs.

 ### FORM